 A. A construction record drawing (as-built plan) is required for all permanent stormwater management and bmp facilities.
-Construction record drawing shall be prepared in accordance with the requirement of this section, administrative procedures manual, checklist, Appendix 3G of the Virginia Stormwater Management Handbook, and other applicable requirements.
+Construction record drawing shall be prepared in accordance with the requirement of the VESMP Ordinance, this section, administrative procedures manual, As-Built checklist, Appendix 3G of the Virginia Stormwater Management Handbook, and other applicable requirements.
 The construction record drawing shall be appropriately sealed and signed by a professional registered in the Commonwealth of Virginia, certifying that the stormwater management facilities have been constructed in accordance with the approved plan and specifications.
+The record drawing shall contain a statement signed by a professional registered in the Commonwealth of Virginia pursuant to Chapter 4 (§ 54.1-400 et seq.) of Title 54.1 of the Code of Virginia, stating that to the best of the professional's knowledge, the construction record drawing shows all adjustments and revisions to the stormwater management plan made during construction and serve as a permanent record of the actual location of all constructed elements. (added from 9VAC875-535 A)

-B. In addition to the above, an electronic spreadsheet with the following information shall be submitted along with the as-built plan:
+B. In addition to the above, an electronic spreadsheet with the following information shall be submitted along uploaded to the County's Land Development Management System with the as-built plan:

 - 1. SWM/BMP Facility

 - a.
 SWM/BMP Facility Type

 - b.
 Location

 - c.
 Subdivision/Site Name

 - d.
 Hydrologic Unit Code (HUC) of the receiving stream (in most cases, the HUC of the development) ("HUC" means a watershed unit established in the most recent version of Virginia's 6th Order National Watershed Boundary Datasheet)

 - e.
 Total acres treated (BMP Acres)

 - f.
 Year Built

 - g.
 Land Use (Commercial, Single Family, Industrial, etc.)

 - h.
 Latitude and Longitude of the Facility.

 - i.
 Maintenance (County/ private)

 - j.
 Copy of maintenance agreement (if applicable)

 - 2. Each Outfall

 - a.
 Size of outfall (diameter or equivalent)

 - b.
 Subdivision/Site Name

 - c.
 Hydrologic Unit Code of the Receiving Stream (Development)

 - d.
 Drainage Area to the outfall

 - e.
 Year Built

 - f.
 Land Use

 - g.
 Latitude and Longitude

-C. A completed "construction inspection and as-built survey checklist", certified by a professional engineer or surveyor verifying that the storm water management facilities and associated conveyance systems have been built in accordance with the approved plan and design specifications.
+- C. A completed "construction inspection and as-built survey checklist", certified by a professional engineer or surveyor verifying that the storm water management facilities and associated conveyance systems have been built in accordance with the approved plan and design specifications.
 The completed checklist shall be incorporated on the plan.